 - Male Frontal Nudity: Brian.
 Wonder if that scene inspired Eric Idle to write that famous song in the Python's next movie?

-- Misaimed Fandom: Pretty much the message of the entire film.
+- Misaimed Fandom: The In-Universe message of the entire film.
 People obeying someone they mistake for the Messiah and misinterpreting everything he does or says.

-- Misplaced Wildlife: Ocelots, jaguars, Swedes, the Welsh.
+- Misplaced Wildlife: Ocelots, jaguars, Swedes, and the Welsh show up in supposedly-Biblical-Jerusalem.

 - Missed the Call: The Three Wise Men visit Brian's house first by mistake while Following a Star.
 They have to take their gifts back from Brian's quarrelsome mother.